gateio/gateapi-java/docs/WalletApi.md

         defaultClient.setApiKeySecret("YOUR_API_KEY", "YOUR_API_SECRET");

         WalletApi apiInstance = new WalletApi(defaultClient);
-        String currency = "BTC"; // String | Filter by currency.
-Return all currency records if not specified.
-        String withdrawId = "withdrawId_example"; // String | The withdrawal record id starts with w, such as: w1879219868.
-When withdraw_id is not empty, the value querys this withdrawal record and no longer querys according to time
+        String currency = "BTC"; // String | Specify the currency.
+If not specified, returns all currencies String withdrawId = "withdrawId_example"; // String | Withdrawal record ID starts with 'w', such as: w1879219868.
+When withdraw_id is not empty, only this specific withdrawal record will be queried, and time-based querying will be disabled
-        String assetClass = "assetClass_example"; // String | The currency type of withdrawal record is empty by default.
-It supports users to query the withdrawal records in the main and innovation areas on demand.
+        String assetClass = "assetClass_example"; // String | Currency type of withdrawal record, empty by default.
+Supports querying withdrawal records in main zone and innovation zone on demand.
 Value range: SPOT, PILOT  SPOT: Main Zone PILOT: Innovation Zone
-        String withdrawOrderId = "withdrawOrderId_example"; // String | User-defined order number when withdrawing.
+        String withdrawOrderId = "withdrawOrderId_example"; // String | User-defined order number for withdrawal.
 Default is empty.
 When not empty, the specified user-defined order number record will be queried
-        Long from = 1602120000L; // Long | Time range beginning, default to 7 days before current time.
+        Long from = 1602120000L; // Long | Start time for querying records, defaults to 7 days before current time if not specified
-        Long to = 1602123600L; // Long | Time range ending, default to current time.
-        Integer limit = 100; // Integer | Maximum number of records to be returned in a single list.
-        Integer offset = 0; // Integer | List offset, starting from 0.
+        Long to = 1602123600L; // Long | End timestamp for the query, defaults to current time if not specified Integer limit = 100; // Integer | Maximum number of records returned in a single list Integer offset = 0; // Integer | List offset, starting from 0 try {
-        try {
             List<WithdrawalRecord> result = apiInstance.listWithdrawals()
                         .currency(currency)